SiliconLabsSoftware/docs-matter/sld251-matter-thread/chip-tool.md

 ### Scripts Alias

 The commands presented above are linked to scripts.
-You can edit **_.bashrc_** and rename the following alias to your liking.
+You can edit **_.bashrc_** and rename the following alias.

 ```shell
 $ alias mattertool=‘source $HOME/scripts/matterTool.sh’